jAsset jUSD (JUSD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 jAsset jUSD Historical Price

-According to the latest data gathered on jAsset jUSD live price page, the current price of jAsset jUSD is 0.979283USD.
+According to the latest data gathered on jAsset jUSD live price page, the current price of jAsset jUSD is 0.983491USD.
 The circulating supply of jAsset jUSD(JUSD) is

 In the past 24 hours, jAsset jUSD has shown a price movement of